Itaewon: Etymology

-The name Itaewon was originally derived from the name of an inn located there during the Joseon Dynasty.
+The name Itaewon was originally derived from the name of an inn located there during the Joseon period.
 Today it's called Itaewon alluding to its abundance of pear trees (梨泰院).
 According to a folktale, the name was also written using different Hanja characters that alluded to foreign babies (異胎院).
-When the Japanese invaded Seoul (1592–1593) during the Imjin War a group of Japanese soldiers seized a Buddhist temple in what is now Itaewon where Buddhist nuns lived.
+When the Japanese invaded Seoul (1592–1593) during the Imjin War, a group of Japanese soldiers seized a Buddhist temple in what is now Itaewon where Buddhist nuns lived.
 The soldiers stayed at the temple for a while and raped the Buddhist nuns.
 When the soldiers left they burned down the Buddhist temple.
 The raped Buddhist nuns now homeless settled nearby and eventually gave birth to children.
 People from neighboring villages named the area where the children were raised Itaewon in a portmanteau of terms meaning different, foreign and fetus.
-During the Imjin War this was also where surrendered Japanese soldiers (이타인/異他人) lived.
+During the Imjin War this was also where wounded and surrendered Japanese soldiers (이타인/異他人) were allowed to live.